wess-os/task_manager_project_next/README.md

 # Task Manager

-This is a simple task manager application built with Next.js and React.
+This is a simple task manager application built with Next.js.

 ## See the project running
 ```bash